TUWien-ASC/NGS-myfe/README.md

 * Install a recent NGSolve

-* Install NGS-myfe from github:
+* Install NGS-myfe from github.
+You may first git-fork the repo:

       git clone https://github.com/TUWien-ASC/NGS-myfe.git
       cd NGS-myfe